In Year Reception you will find:

 – The Reception Team

 Our first topic is ‘Ourselves’.
 We shall be talking about our families and friends and use a range of art and design techniques to paint, draw and make pictures of them.
 We shall investigate objects using our five senses and look at ways we have changed since we were babies and how to keep ourselves healthy.
-We’ll meet our school nurse, Nurse Michelle, and see how heavy and tall we are.

 In our Literacy lessons we shall begin to learn our letter sounds, practise writing them correctly and begin to read simple words.